-- Rabies has been circulating among raccoons in New York City Since 1992 - The United States Department of Agriculture (USDA), in conjunction with Cornell University, will vaccinate raccoons by distributing oral rabies vaccine (ORV) baits using a low-flying helicopter over a two day period the week of October 14-17 in Staten Island. - The ORV baits contains live attenuated vaccinia virus.
+- Rabies has been circulating among raccoons in New York City Since 1992 - The United States Department of Agriculture (USDA), in conjunction with Cornell University, will vaccinate raccoons by distributing oral rabies vaccine (ORV) baits using a low-flying helicopter on August 17, 18 and 19 in Staten Island. - The ORV baits contains live attenuated vaccinia virus.
 The baits are not harmful to dogs or cats, but a pet may vomit after eating a large number of them. - Exposures to humans, although unlikely, could potentially occur through direct or indirect contact with the vaccine, or through accidental consumption of the ORV bait.